whiteStainX/when/LIGHT_BRUSH_PLAN.md

   1. Update `LightBrushAnimation::update` so the animation maintains at most one active `BrushStroke` at a time.
 Reuse the existing stroke while it is fading instead of spawning new ones indiscriminately.
   2. Replace the hard cut-off removal with brightness-based fading.
 Keep the stroke alive until its computed brightness reaches zero, and drive this brightness from a time-based fade curve (e.g., exponential or eased polynomial) tied to `stroke.head.age / stroke.head.lifespan`.
   3. Adjust the trail update logic so both the head and tail apply the same fade curve, allowing the visible stroke to dissipate gracefully rather than disappearing abruptly.
 4. Gate new stroke creation on the previous stroke’s fade completion.
 Once the brightness reaches zero, spawn a fresh stroke based on the next rhythm cue to preserve the “one artist stroke at a time” aesthetic.
+Flag this gating logic in the implementation notes so it can be relaxed in Phase 5 when multi-stroke layering arrives.
 5. Validate by stepping through an audio-driven run and confirming that a new stroke is never generated until the current stroke has fully faded from the canvas.
+Annotate the validation checklist to remind implementers that Phase 5 will introduce a stroke pool that supersedes this single-stroke guard.

 ### Step 4.2: Introduce Braille-Based Organic Thickness